Bumpy textured skin issues don't always warrant skin peels or physical exfoliation

 The next thing I tried was chemical exfoliants.
 I tried these cotton pads soaked in a mixture of alpha-hydroxy acids, like glycolic acid and lactic acid.
 The brand selling these pads promised gentle chemical exfoliation for all skin types.
 This sounded promising and I was sure that this would be the solution.
 True to the brand's promise, these pads did not aggravate my skin.
 They didn't do anything to improve my skin texture either.
 I did not notice any improvement in either skin tone or skin texture.

-What are the best skincare products for skin texture when you have sensitive skin?
+What are the best skincare products for bumpy textured skin when you have sensitive skin?

 When nothing seemed to work for my skin, I decided to create my own products.
-Using my background as a natural skincare Formulator, combined with hundreds of hours in my skincare lab, I came up with a serum gel moisturizer that made a difference to my skin texture in just a few weeks!
+Using my background as a natural skincare Formulator, combined with hundreds of hours in my skincare lab, I came up with a water based face serum that made a difference to my skin texture in just a few weeks!

-I also put together an oil serum that contained the right combination of fatty acids that are important to the skin but would not cause breakouts.
+I also formulated a fragrance free face oil that contained the right combination of fatty acids that are important to the skin but would not cause breakouts.
 Certain oils can increase skin texture issues by aggravating acne, or by increasing the appearance of enlarged pores, closed comedones, whiteheads, and blackheads.
 The oil serum I put together not only helped calm my skin but also gave me a glow for the first time ever!

 The takeaway from my experience, and the experiences of my testers and customers, is the following.
 Those with sensitive skin will notice the biggest improvements in their skin texture when they use non-irritating products.
 Skin texture problems could be a sign of skin irritation.